-There are types of handshakes depending on the kind of personality and the mindset.
+There are types of handshakes depending on the kind of personality and mindset.
 People with a craving for dominance like to initiate the handshake, have a firm grip, prefer an upper hand with palms facing down, and may even guide you through by pulling you over.

 Introverts have a shy handshake, which resembles more to the touch than a shake.
 They’re eager to finish the process and hence don’t enjoy a handshake.

-A confident handshake is essential for a confident body language, the one with a smile and direct eye contact.
+A confident handshake is essential for confident body language, the one with a smile and direct eye contact.

 3. Effective gestures

 We’ve often heard that we communicate a lot more in gestures than we do with words as much as the ratio 90 is to 10.

-Possibly speaking, you’re missing 70% of the message if it’s without gesture.
+Possibly speaking, you’re missing 70% of the message if it’s without a gesture.
 Let me tell you that the message isn’t only the words and phrases we utter; it is instead the conveyance of thoughts and emotions.
 These certainly require more than words to convey.